-Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion had been ordered to return south, back into France and back into the area of - and the battle of - the Somme.
+Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion was to return southward, back into France and back into the area of - and the battle of - the Somme.

-(Right: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)
+(Right above: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)

-Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment was again to be ordered to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.